The compactness of ultra faint dwarf galaxies : a new challenge ?: Methods and simulations

 where $\vec{\bar{v}}_{i}$ is the mean velocity of the halo $i$ and $\Phi_{j,i}$ is the potential energy of the particle $j$ considering only the mass in the virial radius.
 The $N_{\star,i}$ most gravitationally bound particles are then the ones with minimal energy.
-They will be assumed to represent the stellar content of the sub-halo and will be named \emph{a cluster}.
-Note that through this procedure, we maximise the compactness and robustness with respect to gravitational perturbations of the stellar cluster defined.
-An important choice that will be discussed further.
+These are assumed to represent the stellar content of the subhalo and are referred to here as {a cluster}.
+We note that through this procedure, we maximise the compactness and robustness with respect to gravitational perturbations of the stellar cluster defined.
+This is an important choice, and is further discussed below.

-The value of the factor $f_{\star}$ can be modified to vary the number of particles representing a cluster while keeping the same ratio between them, i.e. the stellar content as determined by the hydro-runs.
-Its fiducial value $f_{\star,\rm{fid}}$ is set to $32$, i.e., we define 32-time more particles compared to the number of stellar particles\footnote{We ignored stellar particles representing metal-free (population III) stars as those are assumed to be short lived and will not contribute to the UFDs stellar population at $z=0$.} found in a sub-halo in the lower resolution hydro-run.
-This number is motivated by the current resolution, which leads an increase of 64 in terms of number of particles compared to the \citet{sanati2023} simulations.
-Keep in mind however that those particles do not precisely represent stars but will be used as mass tracers.
-As we will see below our fiducial choice will also guarantee a sufficiently large number of tracers essential to properly define cluster size and obtain statistically significant results.
-The impact of varying $f_{\star}$ will be studied in Section~\ref{sec:fstar_influence}.
-Note also that, as cluster particles are initially DM particles, their number withing each cluster scale with the cluster mass.
+The value of the factor $f_{\star}$ can be modified to vary the number of particles representing a cluster while keeping the same ratio between them, that is, the stellar content as determined by the hydro-runs.
+Its fiducial value $f_{\star,\rm{fid}}$ is set to $32$, that is, we define 32 times more particles compared to the number of stellar particles\footnote{We ignored stellar particles representing metal-free (population III) stars as those are assumed to be short lived and will not contribute to the UFDs stellar population at $z=0$.} found in a subhalo in the lower-resolution hydrodynamics run.
+This number is motivated by the current resolution, which leads an increase of 64 (in term of number of particles) compared to the \citet{sanati2023} simulations.
+However, it must be borne in mind that those particles do not precisely represent stars but are used as mass tracers.
+As we show below, our fiducial choice also guarantees a sufficiently large number of tracers, which is essential in order to properly define cluster size and obtain statistically significant results.
+The impact of varying $f_{\star}$ is studied in Section~\ref{sec:fstar_influence}.
+We also note that, as cluster particles are initially DM particles, their number, within each cluster, scales with the cluster mass.